 If you’re an entrepreneur, writer, illustrator, designer, artist, videographer, presenter, creator, philosopher, strategist…anybody who is passionate about making stuff, the rise (and demand) of digital content has given you a much greater opportunity to make that thing your full-time profession.

-The only thing you need to know is the real reason why you should create content.
+The only thing you need to know is the real reason why you should create content in 2023.
 After that, it takes dedication, consistency, high-aims and a few other secret sauce ingredients (that I’ve shared in other guides on Einstein Marketer and inside the Studio!).

 The Balance Sheet